seu-as-code/seu-as-code.plugins/README.md

-# SEU as Code Plugins
+# SEU-as-Code Plugins

   * SEU: German for software development environment (Software EntwicklungsUmgebung)
-  * as Code: to be able to configure, build and program the SEU in source code
+  * as Code: to be able to configure, build and program the SEU as source code

-The SEU as Code plugins are plain Gradle plugins for even more convenience.
+The SEU-as-Code plugins are plain Gradle plugins to enable developer provisiong   even more convenience.
 These plugins provide configuration conventions and common SEU tasks like working with your SCM or updating your local development environment.